gAhmedg/ivolve-traning/jenkins/README.md

 ```
-## the image after ppushing in DockerHub
+## the image after pushing in DockerHub

 ![alt text](screenshots/4.png)